Science Kits: 6-8th Grade

 North Carolina State Standards

-6.E.2 Understand the structure of the earth and how interactions of constructive and destructive forces have resulted in changes in the surface of the Earth over time and the effects of the lithosphere on humans.
+ESS.6.2 Understand the lithosphere and how interactions of constructive and destructive forces have resulted in changes in the surface of the earth over time.

 Click Here for Energy and Waves Teacher Resources